THE CIRCULAR ECONOMY

 Scaling circularity can contribute to addressing labour market skill gaps and regional unemployment.
 Key social benefits include:

-• Significant job creation and job retention potential
+• Significant job creation, job retention, and upskilling potential

 BUSINESS